dkooll/diffy.nvim/README.md

 ## Notes

-It automatically discovers modules by finding terraform.tf files
+Modules are automatically discovered by scanning for terraform.tf files

-It retrieves schemas dynamically for the specified providers
+Dynamic schema retrieval occurs for all specified providers

-It filters out purely computed properties, which are populated by the provider
+Purely computed properties, which providers typically populate, are filtered out

-It displays validation results in a dedicated output window
+All validation results appear in a dedicated output window

-It analyzes main.tf and terraform.tf files within each module
+Within each module, both main.tf and terraform.tf files undergo analysis

-It checks for missing required properties, blocks, and attributes
+Missing required properties, blocks, and attributes are thoroughly checked

-It respects lifecycle ignore_changes configurations
+The plugin fully respects lifecycle ignore_changes configurations

 ## Requirements